DevExpress/devextreme-documentation/concepts/Common/Localization/05 Localize Dates, Numbers, and Currencies/10 Using Globalize.md

-[important] React projects created with [Create React App](https://facebook.github.io/create-react-app) <a href="https://github.com/facebook/create-react-app/issues/4508" target="_blank">do not support Globalize</a>.
-[Use Intl](/concepts/Common/Localization/05%20Localize%20Dates%2C%20Numbers%2C%20and%20Currencies/05%20Using%20Intl.md '/Documentation/Guide/Common/Localization/#Localize_Dates_Numbers_and_Currencies/Using_Intl') instead.
+[important] React projects created with [Create React App](https://facebook.github.io/create-react-app) <a href="https://github.com/facebook/create-react-app/issues/4508" target="_blank">do not support Globalize</a>. <a href="https://github.com/DevExpress/devextreme-react-template#devextreme-react-template" target="_blank">DevExtreme React Template</a> is one of such projects.
+[Use Intl](/concepts/Common/Localization/05%20Localize%20Dates%2C%20Numbers%2C%20and%20Currencies/05%20Using%20Intl.md '/Documentation/Guide/Common/Localization/#Localize_Dates_Numbers_and_Currencies/Using_Intl') in these projects instead.

 Activating Globalize in your project requires the following files: